-NURS 2730 Integrating Seminar of Nursing 2 semester credits In this course, students will analyze health concepts and the levels of care followed in Florida as reflected by the professional competencies needed to offer nursing care to patients, families, and communities.
-In addition, they will utilize the nursing process and the categories of patient needs specified by the Florida Board of Nursing-a safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity-to facilitate the development of strategies that will aid them in their preparation for the nursing exam provided by this Board and increase their probability of passing it.
-Moreover, they will apply different study strategies, including clinical situations, interpersonal and leadership skills in order to develop the critical thinking required to make assertive decisions and solve patients' health problems.
-This course includes the use of a simulator.
+NURS 2730 Integrating Seminar of Nursing 2 semester credits

+In this course, students will analyze health concepts and the levels of care as reflected by the professional competencies needed to offer nursing care to patients, families, and communities.
+They will utilize the nursing process to assess a safe and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.
+They will apply multiple study and testing strategies to expand their critical thinking for assertive decision-making and resolution of patient health issues.
+This course includes the use of simulation and computer testing.